PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ## 3.13.
 Verify Bootstrap in Panorama

-> &#8505; We are using a shared Panorama for this lab that is publicly accessible.
-For production deployments, Panorama management should not be exposed to inbound Internet traffic.
-Each student has their own credentials restricted to Access Domain for only the relevant Device Group & Templates to reduce clutter.
+> &#8505; For this lab, the Panorama and VM-Series mgmgt are publicly accessible.
+For production deployments, management should not be exposed to inbound Internet traffic as a general practice.
+If public inbound management access is required, make sure to use other controls (MFA, AWS security groups, PAN-OS permitted-ip lists).

-- Refer to the terraform output you copied earlier for your Panorama public IP
-- Refer to `aws-gwlb-lab-secrets.txt` from QwikLabs for Panorama credentials
 - Login to Panorama web interface with student credentials
 - Check Panorama -> Managed Devices -> Summary
 - Verify your deployed VM-Series are connected and successfully bootstrapped
 - Verify that the auto-commit push succeeded for Shared Policy and Template and that devices are "In sync"
+- Check Panorama system logs to verify the content push and licensing was successful
+  - Monitor -> Device Group Dropdown = All -> System
+  - Search for the serial number of one of your VM-Series
+    - `( description contains '00795xxxxxxx' )`
 - Inspect Pre-Configured Interface, Zone, and Virtual Router configuration for your template
 - Inspect Pre-Configured Security Policies and NAT Policies for your Device Group